-A healthy, vibrant environment where nature can flourish is essential to protecting our valuable water resources.
-Keeping water clean and fresh at source means we have to do less in the water treatment process to make it safe to use.
+A healthy, vibrant environment where nature can flourish is essential to protecting our valuable water sources.

-Before any major water supply scheme begins, specialist ecologists carry out an environmental assessment to ensure the environment is protected at every stage.
-And where there is an impact on the environment, we carry out restoration work or create new habitats to encourage native species back to the affected area.
+Before any significant water supply scheme begins, specialist ecologists conduct an environmental assessment to ensure the environment is protected at every stage.
+Where this impacts the environment, we carry out restoration work or create new habitats to encourage native species back into the affected area.

-We work with others to achieve our environmental goals, including the British Trust for Conservation Volunteers, Natural England, local wildlife and rivers trusts, AONB units and National Park authorities.
+We collaborate with others to achieve our environmental goals, including the British Trust for Conservation Volunteers, Natural England, local wildlife and river trusts, and National Park authorities.

 Biodiversity pilot projects